Returning to Work After Stress Leave: Your Complete Recovery Roadmap

 Can I be made redundant while on stress leave?

-You can be made redundant while on sick leave, but the redundancy must be genuine — it cannot be used as a pretext to dismiss you because of your absence.
-If you were selected for redundancy because of your illness, this may constitute unfair dismissal or disability discrimination.
+You can be made redundant while on sick leave, but the redundancy must be genuine and cannot be used as a pretext to dismiss you because of your absence.
+If you were selected for redundancy because of your illness, this may amount to unfair dismissal or disability discrimination.
 You are entitled to full consultation and to be considered for suitable alternative roles regardless of your health status.
-Seek legal advice if you are placed at risk during or shortly after stress leave.
+Seek advice from ACAS or a solicitor if you are placed at risk during or shortly after stress leave.

 What if I feel unwell again during my phased return?

-Contact your GP immediately rather than trying to push through.
+Contact your GP promptly rather than trying to push through.
 It is far better to pause the phased return and reassess than to continue and end up on extended sick leave again.
-Inform your manager as soon as possible — early communication prevents misunderstandings.
-Your GP will update your fit note as appropriate, and you may be able to resume the phased return at an earlier stage once you have recovered.
+Inform your manager as soon as possible, because early communication prevents misunderstandings.
+Your GP can advise on next steps, and you may be able to resume the phased return at an earlier stage once you have recovered.